inBeat/inbeat-website/content/top-influencers/tiktok/illustrators/canada/_index.md

 ---
-title: Top 10 Illustrators TikTok Influencers In Canada In 2022
+title: Top 10 Illustrators TikTok Influencers In Canada In 2023
 description: >-
-  Find top illustrators TikTok influencers in Canada in 2022.
-Most popular hashtags: #fyp #art #artist #illustration.
+  Find top illustrators TikTok influencers in Canada in 2023.
+Most popular hashtags: #artist #art #drawing #fyp.
 platform: TikTok
-hits: 12
+hits: 11
-text_top: See the most popular TikTok accounts on inBeat.
+text_top: Analyze the best TikTok accounts on inBeat.
-text_bottom: Our platform holds 12 TikTok influencers like this in Canada for you to contact.
+text_bottom: Our search engine holds 11 TikTok influencers like this in Canada for you to contact.
 profiles:
   - username: "artbyjill"
     fullname: >-